HQ20/contracts/contracts/drafts/dao/README.md

 The DAO model is analogous to a VC fund.
 Individual investors invest ether into the fund in exchange of VC shares (DAO tokens).
 The fund invests ether into ventures (coded as IssuanceEth contracts) and receives back company shares (Venture tokens).
-The fund collects revenue from
+The fund collects ether revenue from ventures, investors can collect their share of revenue from the fund.

 ## Warning